-Thermodynamic systems - Three class of System- Zeroth law of thermodynamics -Concept of heat - Work and Internal energy - first law of thermodynamics - significance and limitation of first law - application of first law - Mayer's relation - Isochoric, isobaric, isothermal and adiabatic processes - PVdiagrams.
-Second law of thermodynamics - Heat engine - reversible and irreversible processes - Statement and proof of Carnot's theorem - Carnot engine - internal combustion engine - petrol and diesel engines.
+Thermodynamic systems -Three classes of System-Zeroth law of thermodynamics-Concept of heat, Work and Internal energy-first law of thermodynamics -significance and limitation of first law-application of first law- Specific heat of a gas-Mayer's relation-Isochoric, isobaric, isothermal and adiabatic processes- PVdiagrams.
+Second law of thermodynamics -reversible and irreversible process- Heat Engines- Carnot's cycle- efficiency - Statement and proof of Carnot's theorem - internal combustion engine - petrol and diesel engines.
 20 hours